 Let’s just come out and say it; sizing can be an issue here.
 Various runners noticed that the size was around a half-a-size smaller than what they were accustomed to.
 In addition, many feel the width is inadequate and that the Beast 16 is too tight.

-There have been runners who have reported that they have noticed their Beast 16 shoe begin to deteriorate too quickly.
+There have been runners who have reported that they have noticed their Beast 16 shoes begin to deteriorate too quickly.
 Yet, the HPR plus rubber outsole is abrasion-resistant and comprised of silica.

-Some issues are prevalent with this running shoe; there is simply no denying that.
+Some issues are prevalent with these running shoes; there is simply no denying that.
 Still, the visual appeal is not one of them as many runners have exclaimed that the design is a major bright spot.

-One could automatically assume this running shoe is a misfit because of its fitting issues.
+One could automatically assume these running shoes are a misfit because of its fitting issues.
 The point remains, though, with exceptional comfort and breathability, that this is one of the best shoes Brooks has manufactured.

-To provide a great feel inside of this shoe, smooth fabric lining has been integrated.
+To provide a great feeling inside of these shoes, smooth fabric lining has been integrated.
 Additionally, Brooks’ world-renowned BioMoGo DNA midsole is also featured for superb cushion and feel.

 Everything is done to guarantee the Addiction 13 remains breathable, including a mesh upper with proper moisture management, except for the weight.
-As noted by reviewers, this shoe is a bit heavier than it should be.
+As noted by reviewers, these Brooks running shoes are a bit heavier than it should be.